andyjessop/vs-app/packages/di/README.md

 `@crux/di` is:

-- very a very simple dependency injection container for decoupled applications,
+- a very simple DI container for decoupled applications,
-- tiny, weighing in at around 1K minfied (~700B gzipped),
+- tiny, weighing in at ~1KB minfied (~500B gzipped),
 - able to lazily instantiate services,
 - able to instantiate services as globals or singletons.